expandmade-tb/python-data-access/Readme.md

 # Lightweight and fast database access with query builder for MySQL and SQLite databases.

+The single module is trying to simplify the database access for your web application, preventing sql injections, making it easier to move from one database to another, offering a general interface to access the database.

 ## Database

 Connecting to a database need to be done only once in your application.
 After that the connection will be found.